 The applicant outlined a plan for developing alternative, sustainable approaches to protect crops without the use of neonicotinoid seed treatments.
 This includes the development of resistant plant varieties, measures to improve seed germination and new practices for growers.
 The plan is already being delivered.
 The plan is considered to provide a good basis to confirm that alternative, permanent solutions to neonicotinoid seed treatments for sugar beet are being sought as a matter of priority.
 The plan anticipates that applications for emergency authorisations for neonicotinoid seed treatments may be needed for three years (2021 to 2023).
 Any future applications will be fully assessed against the regulatory framework for emergency authorisations.

 The authorisation is for the use of Syngenta’s Cruiser SB on sugar beet only and covers use in 2021 in England only.
 Conditions are attached to the emergency authorisation to ensure that, if the threshold for virus levels is reached and it becomes necessary to treat seeds, use of the product will be limited and controlled and any potential risks to pollinators will be mitigated to an acceptable level.
-In particular, the application rate of the product will be below the normal commercial rate; no flowering crop is to be planted within 22 months of the sugar beet crop, and no oilseed rape crop is to be planted within 32 months.
+In particular, the application rate of the product will be below the normal commercial rate; only cereals (including maize) are to be planted within 22 months of the Cruiser SB sugar beet crop, and no oilseed rape crop is to be planted within 32 months.
 Industry-recommended herbicide programmes will be followed to limit flowering weeds in and around sugar beet crops.
 The applicant will be required to limit the sowing rate of treated seeds to achieve no greater than the normal commercial plant population, and to develop and implement their proposed programme to monitor soils and plants following use of the treated seed.

-The use of Cruiser SB neonicotinoid seed treatment is subject to the Rothamsted Virus Yellows forecasting model reaching a pre-determined trigger point in February.
+The use of Cruiser SB neonicotinoid seed treatment is subject to the Rothamsted Virus Yellows forecasting model reaching a pre-determined trigger point.
 This model has been used as an indicator for Virus Yellows for over 30 years, providing a robust assessment and prediction of the risk levels.

 Further details of a 5-point plan will be released shortly and throughout the growing season to support UK sugar beet growers.